How to integrate SAP Ariba with Sapho version 4.3 or greater

 Realm ID is setup by SAP Ariba Open APIs Team.

-Step 10: Finish the creation of the connector
+Step 10: Finish the creation of the integration

-Click Next and finish the creation of the connector.
+Click Next and finish the creation of the integration.

 Possible issue #1: Sapho on-premises (most likely behind a firewall) might not be able to connect to SAP Ariba.